bayarra/CourseProject/README.md

 Languages marked as "alpha support" usually only include tokenization rules and various other rules and language data.

 ## What is included
-- Added Mongolian language into spaCy framework as
+Added Mongolian language into spaCy framework as
     - code: mn
     - name: Mongolian

 ### Stop words
-stop_words.py
+- stop_words.py
 List of most common words of a Mongolian language that are often useful to filter out, for example “ба” or “нь”.
 Matching tokens will return True for is_stop.
 ### Tokenizer exceptions
-tokenizer_exceptions.py
+- tokenizer_exceptions.py
 Some Mongolian language's special-case rules for the tokenizer, for example, abbreviations with punctuation, like “г.м”, abbreviations with upper cases, like "УИХ".
 ### Punctuation rules
-punctuation.py
+- punctuation.py
 Regular expressions for splitting tokens.
 Includes rules for infixes.
 ### Lexical attributes
-lex_attrs.py
+- lex_attrs.py
 Custom functions for setting lexical attributes on tokens, e.g. like_num, which includes numeric words in Mongolian language, like “мянга” or “зуу”.
 ### Examples
-examples.py
+- examples.py
 Some sample words, sentences in Mongolian language for testing inside the spaCy.
 ### Initialation and linking class
-__init.py
+- __init.py
+Create classes for Mongolian with linking above language informations.

 ### Test cases
-test_tokenizer.py
+- test_tokenizer.py
 Test cases for tokenization for text in Mongolian language.

 ### Usage sample
-test.py
+- test.py

 ## Usage
     ```